Budget and Financial Information

 The debt obligations of CCRTA consist of refunding bonds issued October 8, 2019, totaling $20,265,000, pursuant to the provisions of Chapter 1207, Texas Government Code, as amended, (“Chapter 1207”) and a resolution adopted by the Board of Directors on October 2, 2029.
 As permitted by Chapter 1207, the Board of Directors, in the Resolution, delegated to certain Authority officials (each, a “Pricing Officer”) the authority to execute an “Approved Certificate” for the Bonds evidencing the final sales terms of the Bonds.
 The Approved Certificate was executed by a Pricing Officer on October 9, 2019.

-The terms of this bond covenant requires CCRTA to establish and maintain rates and charges for facilities and services afforded by the CCRTA transit system to produce gross operating revenues in each fiscal year by anticipating sufficient passenger revenues to pay for maintenance and operating expenses while maintaining net operating revenues at lease 1.10 times the annual debt service requirements.
+The terms of this bond covenant require CCRTA to establish and maintain rates and charges for facilities and services afforded by the CCRTA transit system to produce gross operating revenues in each fiscal year by anticipating sufficient passenger revenues to pay for maintenance and operating expenses while maintaining net operating revenues at lease 1.10 times the annual debt service requirements.

 S&P Global Ratings assigned its “A+” long-term rating to the CCRTA refunding estimated $20.3 million Series 2019 Taxable Refunding Bonds.
 At the same time, S&P affirmed its “A+” rating on the system revenue bonds outstanding, and its “A+” issuer credit rating (ICRT).